skupperproject/benchdog/README.md

 ## Overview

 Each benchmark has a server container and a client container.
 All tests run with a single server instance.
-The number of clients varies across three scenarios: 1 client, 10 clients, and 100 clients.
+The number of client jobs varies across three scenarios: 1 job, 10 jobs, and 100 jobs.
+A job typically corresponds to a client connection.

 For each scenario, we perform a certain number of iterations (default 5).
 For our results, we keep only the "middlest" value, by